 SKIN CLEARANCE

-In a clinical study MORE THAN HALF OF PATIENTS (54%)
+In clinical studies, MORE THAN HALF OF PATIENTS

 achieved clear or almost clear skin at 8 weeks

-After the 8-week studies ended, patients were given the choice to keep using OPZELURA for up to one year if their eczema signs and symptoms returned.
+After the 8-week studies ended, patients were given the choice to keep using OPZELURA for up to one year as needed when eczema signs and symptoms returned.
 This was a less rigorous part of the study where patients and their physicians knew they were using an active treatment, which could have affected the results.

 OPZELURA was applied twice daily for 8 weeks on areas where patients had eczema, including sensitive areas such as the face.
 OPZELURA was used on affected areas, on up to 20% of body surface area.
 For the 44-week extension period, OPZELURA was applied as needed, twice daily.

 OPZELURA is for use on the skin only.
 Do not use in your eyes, mouth, or vagina.
 Stop using OPZELURA when signs and symptoms (eg, itch, rash, and redness) of eczema resolve.
+For patients 12+, do not use more than one 60 gram tube of OPZELURA per week.
+For patients 2-11, do not use more than one 60 gram tube of OPZELURA per two weeks.
 Talk to your healthcare provider if you don't see an improvement within 8 weeks.

 REAL OPZELURA RESULTS